 Introduction to Cognitive Science

-Prerequisites: Graduate standing or at least 12 credits hours from at least 2 of the following four areas: computer science, linguistics, philosophy, and psychology
+Prerequisites: Graduate standing or at least 12 credits hours from at least 2 of the following five areas: computer science, linguistics, neuroscience, philosophy, and psychology

 Course website: http://alexpetrov.com/teach/cogintro/